 Trichur Vidyasagar (called Sagar) is a neuroscientist, with a special interest in vision.
-He is a professor in the Department of Optometry & Vision Sciences at the University of Melbourne and also an affiliate of the Melbourne Neuroscience Institute.
+He is a professor in the Department of Optometry & Vision Sciences at the University of Melbourne and also an Honorary Professorial Fellow at the Florey Institute of Neuroscience and Mental Health.

 One of Sagar’s other research areas is the neural basis of visual attention and memory.
 This work is undertaken in both human subjects at the cognitive level as well as in trained macaques at the cellular level, thus seeking to link our understanding from the cellular to cognitive stages.
 The work of his team has also helped to elucidate the neural mechanisms that different parts of the brain use to communicate with each other.
 This research programme has led to insights into the neural processes that enable the brain to search for objects in the cluttered world around us and match our perceptions to stored memories, helping to further understand a number of neurological disorders such as dyslexia, ADHD and schizophrenia.
 Most notably, Sagar has developed a new theory that describes the neural machinery that we use for reading and identifies a basic aspect of visuo-spatial attention as the underlying reason for the differences in reading performance between good and poor readers.